Phenol

 Phenol (also known as carbolic acid, phenolic acid, or benzenol) is an aromatic organic compound with the molecular formula C6H5OH.
 It is a white crystalline solid that is volatile and can catch fire.

 The molecule consists of a phenyl group (\sC6H5) bonded to a hydroxy group (\sOH).
 Mildly acidic, it requires careful handling because it can cause chemical burns.
 It is acutely toxic and is considered a health hazard.

 Phenol was first extracted from coal tar, but today is produced on a large scale (about 7 million tonnes a year) from petroleum-derived feedstocks.
 It is an important industrial commodity as a precursor to many materials and useful compounds, and is a liquid when manufactured.
 It is primarily used to synthesize plastics and related materials.
 Phenol and its chemical derivatives are essential for production of polycarbonates, epoxies, explosives such as picric acid, Bakelite, nylon, detergents, herbicides such as phenoxy herbicides, and numerous pharmaceutical drugs.

 Properties

-Phenol is an organic compound appreciably soluble in water, with about 84.2 g dissolving in 1000 ml (0.895 M).
+Phenol is an organic compound appreciably soluble in water, with about 84.2 g dissolving in 1 litre (0.895 M).
 Homogeneous mixtures of phenol and water at phenol to water mass ratios of ~2.6 and higher are possible.
 The sodium salt of phenol, sodium phenoxide, is far more water-soluble.
-It is a combustible solid (NFPA rating = 2).
+Phenol is a combustible solid (NFPA rating = 2).
 When heated, phenol produces flammable vapors that are explosive at concentrations of 3 to 10% in air.
 Carbon dioxide or dry chemical extinguishers should be used to fight phenol fires.